tardate/LittleCodingKata/README.md

-# 367 Little Coding Katas
+# 368 Little Coding Katas

-> Latest addition :sparkles: [KlingAI](./tools/ai/klingai) - A quick review and test drive of KlingAI.
+> Latest addition :sparkles: [BetterImage](./tools/ai/betterimage) - A quick review and test drive of BetterImage, an AI image upscaler.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about